Skip to Content

 Default: true

-Wait for Swarm internal healthchecks to complete before running external checks.
+Wait for Swarm internal healthchecks to pass before running external checks.

 on_failure